homebridge-simplisafe3/homebridge-simplisafe3/README.md

 All devices also support low battery warnings.

 ### Camera Support
 To enable camera support, simply switch `"cameras": true` in your `config.json` (or set via Config UI X admin).

-**As of version v1.5.0 (which requires Homebridge v1.0.0 or later) cameras do not need to be added separately.
-Bridged cameras in v1.5.0 or later will not function properly with versions of Homebridge below 1.0.0.
-See [Migrating External Cameras to Bridged Cameras](#migrating-external-cameras-to-bridged-cameras) below.**

-#### Migrating External Cameras to Bridged Cameras
-After upgrading to v1.5.0, old (external) cameras will cease to function.
-This also means any existing HomeKit automations containing the camera will need to be updated.
-We recommend the following steps to avoid losing automations:

-1. After updating the plugin you will see your new cameras automatically, if you are unsure which is which, click **Edit** on the camera in the Home app to view its settings and at the bottom you will see a button to **Remove Camera From Home** under an *old* external camera whereas new ones will show a link to the Bridge (and no remove button).
-1. Before removing the old camera, update any automations that you have to replace any relevant parts with the new camera.
-1. You can now safely remove your old camera from the Home app.
+Currently only the SimpliCam and Doorbell camera are supported.

 #### Camera Options
 This plugin includes [ffmpeg-for-homebridge](https://github.com/homebridge/ffmpeg-for-homebridge) to automatically include a compatible build of ffmpeg and thus the plugin works "out of the box" without requiring a custom ffmpeg build.